dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 provider-config = /home/vagrant/.kube/config
 ```

-Run the Atomic app.
+Run the Atomic App.
 This will look at the files that we just created in the
 current directory and bring up the application in Openshift

 ```